 As it has elements that resemble games, this format is extremely attractive for users, who see it as a unique and personalized experience.

 That’s how the Dun & Bradstreet quiz idea was born.
 The content offers questions to determine B2B marketers’ success in sales acceleration.

 In the end, the visitor receives their personalized result and accesses appropriate tips.

 Infographics are excellent resources for conveying more complex information.
 By mixing text and visual resources, infographics capture the users’ attention and facilitate their understanding.

 Besides, you can configure certain parts of the content to be accessible only through some type of interaction, ensuring higher engagement.

-This infographic from Right Source Marketing is the perfect example.
-Notice that it uses charts and other elements to pass information.
+This infographic from Symantec is the perfect example.
+Notice that it uses images and other elements to pass information.
 Another interesting point is that certain parts of the material are only disclosed when you lower the scroll bar.

 Using interactive content to increase your visitor’s time on page is also a way to achieve other benefits.
 Your website, for example, will build greater authority thanks to the increase in its performance indicators.
 More than that, your leads will enjoy more complete experiences.

 Success in using interactivity depends on how well you know it.
 How about learning more?
 Download our guide on interactive content and take your strategy to the next level!